10 Board Games You Can Play With Dementia Patients

 There are some important things you need to pay attention to.
 Often in our experience at our care homes in Devon, our dementia residents are also struggling with the usual challenges of old age.
 Board and tabletop games should be visibly colourful or striking, and the players should be actively able to handle the pieces.
 This means choosing larger scaled versions, such as large playing cards, can be beneficial as well as using items such as playing card holders.
 Sensory stimulation in playing the game is important, so you need to make this as stress-free as possible to encourage the individual to stay engaged and play.

-It’s also important when choosing board games for dementia patients that you allow the individual have some input into their preferred game.
+It’s also important when choosing board games for adults with dementia that you allow the individual have some input into their preferred game.
 Many of our top 10 games below are chosen for their familiarity to individuals of this generation.
 You’ll reap greater rewards when a dementia patient can choose a game familiar from childhood or from playing with their own children.

 Finally, do remember that dementia is progressive and therefore what games suit one stage of the disease, may not suit a later stage.
 The social interaction of playing board games with dementia patients always brings benefits.
 So, where possible, adjust the games accordingly.